1st Massachusetts Battery: Second term of service

 During the winter of 1862 to 1863 they participated in the Mud March, a failed attempt to engage Lee's army in January 1863, and then were stationed at White Oak Church in Virginia until the end of April.
 During the Chancellorsville Campaign, the battery was engaged at the Second Battle of Fredericksburg on May 3.
-They took part in operations at Franklin's Crossing from June 5-13.
-During Lee's invasion of Pennsylvania, the 1st Massachusetts Battery participated in the Battle of Gettysburg on July 2-3, being stationed on Cemetery Hill.
+They took part in operations at Franklin's Crossing from June 5–13.
+During Lee's invasion of Pennsylvania, the 1st Massachusetts Battery participated in the Battle of Gettysburg on July 2–3, being stationed on Cemetery Hill.
 After the close of the campaign, the battery encamped at Warrenton, Virginia until September 15 and then Stone House Mountain until October 5.
 They participated in the Mine Run Campaign from November 26 to December 2 and then encamped at Brandy Station, Virginia until May 1864.

-At the commencement of Grant's Overland Campaign in May, the battery was not engaged during the Battle of the Wilderness but took part in several of the battles that followed, including the Battle of Spotsylvania Court House from May 8-12, the Battle of North Anna from May 22-26, the Battle of Totopotomoy Creek from May 28-31, and the Battle of Cold Harbor on June 1.
+At the commencement of Grant's Overland Campaign in May, the battery was not engaged during the Battle of the Wilderness but took part in several of the battles that followed, including the Battle of Spotsylvania Court House from May 8–12, the Battle of North Anna from May 22–26, the Battle of Totopotomoy Creek from May 28–31, and the Battle of Cold Harbor on June 1.
 They were engaged during the Second Battle of Petersburg and the beginning of the Siege of Petersburg from June 17 to July 9.
 The battery was pulled back to Washington on July 9 in response to the Confederate advance on the capital and participated in the repulse of Confederate forces during the Battle of Fort Stevens on July 12.
 In August, the battery was detached to participate in Maj.
-Gen. Philip Sheridan's Valley Campaigns of 1864 and were engaged during the Battle of Opequan on September 19 and Battle of Fisher's Hill on September 22.
+Gen. Philip Sheridan's Valley Campaigns of 1864 and were engaged during the Battle of Opequon on September 19 and Battle of Fisher's Hill on September 22.

-With the expiration of their term of service, the battery traveled to Boston from October 2-12.
+With the expiration of their term of service, the battery traveled to Boston from October 2–12.
 They were mustered out on October 19, 1864.
 The unit lost six men killed or mortally wounded and 15 men by disease.